 As sector leaders, industry vision-class companies have almost no legacy tech on site at all.
 They lobby regulators and use aggressive marketing tactics to push their products onto the market.
 Simply put, industry vision-class companies actively try to force transformational tipping points in their industries.

 The Digital Transformation S Curve

-It can help to imagine digital transformation happening along an S curve.
+It can help to imagine digital transformation efforts happening along an S curve.
 An industry paradigm S curve defines timing.
 It begins on the left, slopes up toward the right and reaches an apex, or tipping point, before cycling into the next S curve.